abhabongse/rehype-enhanced-alert/README.md

 to annotate alert boxes (a.k.a. callouts, admonitions, asides, info boxes).
 In the words of [GitHub Docs][github-docs:alert]:

-> Alerts are a Markdown extension based on the blockquote syntax
+> “Alerts are a Markdown extension based on the blockquote syntax
-> that you can use to emphasize critical information.
+> that you can use to emphasize critical information.”

 The plugin scans for blockquote elements in the HTML content and looks for a special marker `[!TYPE]` at the start of the first line.